 - painful abdomen upon palpation

 X-rays might be helpful in diagnosis, although they are not the primary way this disease is diagnosed.
 On a radiograph we might find a small heart and liver due to dehydration and shock.
-On rare occasions megaesophagus might be present.
-Neither of these are diagnostic of Addison’s by themselves since numerous other diseases can cause these symptoms.
+On rare occasions megaesophagus (enlarged and non-functional esophagus) might be present.
+None of these symptoms are diagnostic of Addison’s by themselves, since numerous other diseases can cause these symptoms.

 The adrenal glands do not show up on an abdominal radiograph unless they are calcified or extremely enlarged, which would be more indicative of Cushing’s and not Addison’s.